 Measuring cholesterol players

 Cholesterol is found in every cell and helps produce cell membranes, vitamin D, and hormones.
-It’s also necessary for healthy neurological function.
+It’s also necessary for a healthy neurological function.

 When we measure cholesterol, we are measuring HDL and LDL.
 These are small packages of fat and protein that help transport cholesterol throughout the body.